AndrewAkinson/python3-therion-analyzer/README.md

-The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code searches through the whole survex source file _tree_, following the file inclusion statements, thus treating the survey data _holistically_ rather than as an _ad hoc_ collection of `.svx` files.
+The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code searches through the _whole_ survex source file tree, following the file inclusion statements, thus treating the survey data holistically rather than as an _ad hoc_ collection of `.svx` files.
 It reports results in logical order, and additionally keeps track of the survex 'context' (station naming hierarchy in terms of begin/end statements).